uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/lapack/orgqr.rst

 ::

-   oneapi::mkl::lapack::orgqr(queue, m, m, p, a, lda, tau, scratchpad, scratchpad_size)
+   oneapi::math::lapack::orgqr(queue, m, m, p, a, lda, tau, scratchpad, scratchpad_size)

 To compute the leading :math:`p` columns of :math:`Q` (which form an orthonormal basis in the space spanned by the columns of :math:`A`):

 ::

-   oneapi::mkl::lapack::orgqr(queue, m, p, p, a, lda, tau, scratchpad, scratchpad_size)
+   oneapi::math::lapack::orgqr(queue, m, p, p, a, lda, tau, scratchpad, scratchpad_size)

 To compute the matrix :math:`Q^{k}` of the QR factorization of leading :math:`k` columns of the matrix :math:`A`:

 ::

-   oneapi::mkl::lapack::orgqr(queue, m, m, k, a, lda, tau, scratchpad, scratchpad_size)
+   oneapi::math::lapack::orgqr(queue, m, m, k, a, lda, tau, scratchpad, scratchpad_size)

 To compute the leading :math:`k` columns of :math:`Q^{k}` (which form an orthonormal basis in the space spanned by leading :math:`k` columns of